-The staff at WRC has organized plant tours for various groups, including the public, elected officials, and local schools such as Cal Poly and Cuesta College's Environmental Engineering classes.
+The staff at WRC has organized plant tours for various groups, including the public, elected officials, and local schools such as Cal Poly and Cuesta College classes.
 Participants gain insights into both the wastewater treatment process and the IPR process during these informative tours.